-Starflower is a herbacous woodland plant rising on erect slender stems to an average height of 4 inches (range is 2 to 8 inches).
+Starflower is a herbacous woodland and wetland plant rising on erect slender stems to an average height of 4 inches (range is 2 to 8 inches).

 Leaves are alternate but concentrated into a whorl at the top of the stem.
 These vary in length, are up to 4 inches long, and vary in shape from lanceolate (widest above the middle) to elliptic to spatula shape.
 Tips are pointed, bases wedge shape, the margins usually entire, and no surface hair.
 The vein pattern is pinnate (one central vein with lateral branching).
 There may be a short stalk or none.
 Lower on the stem there may be a few very small linear leaves or sometimes small scale like leaves.

 The inflorescence is a stalked flower rising from the upper leaf axil.
-Plants may have from 1 to usually no more than 3.
+Plants may have from 1 to usually no more than 3 flowers.

 Seed: Pollination is usually by bees and fertile flowers produce a globose 5-valved seed capsule that splits when seeds are mature.
 Seeds are very small and do not germinate until the 2nd year as they need a cold moist period followed by a warm moist period and then another cold moist period.